amalgama-digital/docs.wavesplatform/docs/en/keep-in-touch/metamask.md

 MetaMask creates the transaction in Ethereum format, signs it with the user's private key, and sends the transaction to the Waves node.

 > Users of Waves wallets such as Waves.Exchange, WavesFX and others (applications developed by third-party teams from the community) can transfer tokens to a MetaMask user.
 Some wallets only support Waves addresses, so you should first convert the recipient address from Ethereum representation to Waves.
-As a result a regular [Transfer transaction](/en/blockchain/transaction-type/transfer-transaction) is created, and the recipient will see the received tokens in MetaMask (for custom token, the recipient should add a balance display first).
+As a result, a regular [Transfer transaction](/en/blockchain/transaction-type/transfer-transaction) is created, and the recipient will see the received tokens in MetaMask (for custom token, the recipient should add a balance display first).

 ## Script Invocation